 Diversifying your investment portfolio with real estate

-Research published in the Journal of Real Estate Research has shown that diversification through real estate can reduce risk by 60% to 94% across the United States and European real estate markets.
+Research published in the Journal of Real Estate Research has shown that adding real estate in a mixed-asset portfolio makes it possible to reduce portfolio risk by 10% to 20% and that the optimal allocation to real estate is in the 15% to 25% range.

 How to diversify within real estate investments